Paul-Asamoah-Boadu/SQL-Data-Dig/README.md

 <code>region</code>: A string representing the region the order was made in.

-`product`: A string representing the product that was ordered.
+<code>product</code>: A string representing the product that was ordered.

 `sales`: A float representing the total sales amount for the order.